suhail-mall/projects/complexity_science/oslo_model/README.md

 * Functions 'FindSteady' and 'SmootH' were used to generate simulations and data, but these have been stored for ease of use.
 * Use GetParams() and GetSims() functions to retrieve data and simulations

-* Typically run functions in order that htey are written with the output of one function as the input of the next
+* Typically run functions in order that they are written with the output of one function as the input of the next
-* Example of run to generate all data given in file : > DistributionQuestions()
+* Example of run to generate all data given in file :
+> DistributionQuestions()

 ### __avalanches.py__ ###